-Warm some olive oil and massage the bunion, toes and lower foot for 15 minutes twice a day to enhance circulation and increases the blood flow to the foot and toes.
+Warm some olive oil and massage the bunion, toes and lower foot for 15 minutes twice a day to enhance circulation and increase the blood flow to the foot and toes.
 Moving the fluid will make the joints easier to move and help to decalcify the bunion.

-It sounds like a no brainer but ice is great for reducing swelling on your bunion especially if you’re waiting for a podiatrist appointment.
+It sounds like a no-brainer but ice is great for reducing swelling on your bunion especially if you’re waiting for a podiatrist appointment.
 Apply ice for 10 minutes several times a day.

 4. Epsom salts

 Epsom salt contains magnesium sulphate which minimises inflammation and pain.
-If your bunion is causing discomfort, simply dissolve half a cup of Epsom salt into a small tub of hot water and soak your foot into it for 20 minutes, twice a day.
+If your bunion is causing discomfort, simply dissolve half a cup of Epsom salt into a small tub of hot water and soak your foot in it for 20 minutes, twice a day.
 You can also massage your bunion whilst it is soaking.

-If you want a top notch solution to your bunion issues, get yourself some chamomile.
+If you want a top-notch solution to your bunion issues, get yourself some chamomile.
 It has been found to have anti-inflammatory properties that will reduce the swelling and pain of your bunion.
 You’ll be wanting to drink chamomile tea a couple of times a day, but don’t discard the tea bags because you can also place them directly on your bunions (warm is best).

 6. Toe stretches

-Stretching out your toes can help mobilised and offset foot pain.
+Stretching out your toes can help mobilise and offset foot pain.
 To stretch your toes, point your toes straight ahead for 5 seconds and then curl them under for 5 seconds.
 Repeat these stretches 10 times, three times a day.

 Turmeric contains capsaicin which can help to relieve inflammation and reduce pain as well.
-To see benefits of this remedy, dissolve one teaspoon of turmeric in glass of water and drink.
+To see the benefits of this remedy, dissolve one teaspoon of turmeric in a glass of water and drink.
 If you don’t like the taste, you can topically apply turmeric to your bunions and leave overnight.

 8. Wear the right shoes

 You want shoes that have a deep and wide area for toes, which will eliminate any rubbing or pressure on your bunion.
 Consider using a padded shoe insert that will evenly distribute the pressure around your foot when you move.
 Put those high heels with the pointy toes to one side for the time being — you won’t be needing them unless you want your toes to move in an abnormal fashion.
-Avoid wearing tight fitting socks or stockings unless they are designed for bunions.
+Avoid wearing tight-fitting socks or stockings unless they are designed for bunions.

 9. Wear a bunion protector that stays in place to limit rubbing

 A well-designed bunion protector with a gel bunion pad covering the bunion can be worn inside shoes and offers the comfort of additional layers between the foot and the footwear.
-Made from spandex, the bunion pad and protector can be slid over the forefoot and anchors with your toe so the Gel Bunion Pad stays aligned properly over your bunion.
+Made from spandex, the bunion pad and protector can be slid over the forefoot and anchored with your toe so the Gel Bunion Pad stays aligned properly over your bunion.

 10. Consider a Bunion Sleeve to correct the bunion